mitranim/statil/readme.md

                             ╚═ ten.html
 ```

-When you scan and render `templates` with Statil, it expects:
+When you scan and render `templates` with statil, it expects:
 * `templates/index` to wrap every other template;
 * `templates/stuff/index` to wrap `one` and other templates in that directory
   (and to be wrapped by `templates/index`);